Skip to content

 I refused that.

 I spent about another hour on the phone.
 I had to get a supervisor involved.
-I told them that if this was not fixed, I would send back my equipment and move my lines elsewhere.
+I told them that if this was not fixed, I would send back my equipment and cancel the affected lines under the option AT&T described in the price increase notice.

 The supervisor said he would adjust my bill, and he did.
 I also had him send an email confirming the adjustment.

-That third email is now part of the proof below.
+That third email became part of the proof below.

 What this proves